 How many interviews / observations are enough?
 It’s all about getting a "professional" gut feeling and not finding the ultimate truth.
 That’s why the amount of interviews / observations depends on you and your findings.
 Stop your research when your learning curve starts to flatten out.
 Experience has shown that this happens after less than 15 cases across customer segments.

 How do I find the right interviewees?
 There are many options to identify potential interview partners.
 Discuss different options in your team based on your defined scope.
-Possible ways to find interviewees are: Ask your sales and / or support team to provide contact details, check your customer management system and identify e.g. customers that became non-customers during the last year, use your personal network to identify potential interviewees and ask colleagues to do so, go to places, conferences or events where your customers or customers from your competitors might be and try to make contacts, etc.
+Possible ways to find interviewees are: Ask your sales and / or support team to provide contact details, check your customer management system and identify e.g. customers that became non-customers during the last year, use your personal network to identify potential interviewees and ask colleagues to do so, go to places, conferences or events where your customers or customers from your competitors might be and try to make contacts, use social media, business networks or organizations to get in touch with them etc. And do not miss the chance to build a pool of people you are allowed to contact again!

 Is one iteration enough?
 It’s not easy to come up with the perfect interview guideline from the beginning.
 During the first interviews you will learn a lot about how to improve your guideline or the selection of your interviewees.
 It’s important that you are open to adaptions and review your approach after a few interviews.